 4. Increase your productivity

 If you start early, you make your day longer, you can do much more in one day than you usually do.
+The key is to start your day well.
 Got a lot of work pressing on you?
-Wake up earlier, jump to work, you may be done by the afternoon…
+Wake up earlier, jump to work, you may be done by the afternoon… Early morning hours are also free of the interruptions — meetings, calls, messages — that fragment the rest of the day.
+Many people report that one focused hour in the morning is worth two or three hours of fragmented afternoon work.

 5. Use morning time for thinking

-Jim Citrin wrote in on of his articles: “The quiet of the morning is often the time when your mind is at its clearest and most well-suited to solving important problems.”
+Jim Citrin wrote in one of his articles: “The quiet of the morning is often the time when your mind is at its clearest and most well-suited to solving important problems.
+Don’t let lazy thoughts derail you — use that clarity.”
 After interviewing multiple CEOs Jim reports that 80% of executives he questioned wake up at 5:30am or earlier.
 I believe it’s what made them executives, though I know few occasions when it worked in the opposite way.
+Use this window for your hardest thinking — strategic decisions, creative work, complex problems — before the noise of the day crowds it out.
+Your brain after a good night’s sleep is literally running at peak capacity.

 6. Go with the nature

 Nature wakes up every day when the sun goes up.
 So should you because your body is a part of nature!
+Waking up with the sun is one of the most natural ways to start your day.
 Of course it depends at what time sun goes up in your area (in some areas, it doesn’t go down for half a year :-), but you have got the idea… You can double the effect if you go out and spend some morning time with nature surrounding you.
+Morning light also resets your internal clock, making it easier to fall asleep at a consistent time each night — which in turn makes waking up early feel more natural and less of a battle.

 7. Meditate

 Meditation induces well-being and emotional balance.
-If you start your day with meditation you will carry that balance through the day, improving your life.
+If you start your day with meditation as part of your morning ritual you will carry that balance through the day, improving your life.
 Morning is a better time for meditation because you are fresh, your brain is relaxed and mind is much sharper.
 The article from Healthline is a good source of information on why you should meditate and how to get started.
 Check this article from Peter Bregman on meditation, too.

 8. Beat the traffic